FTKhanFT/unity-android-vibration/README.md

 What I have done here is write a wrapper around a the [Vibrator class](https://developer.android.com/reference/android/os/Vibrator) to allow all of the normal functionality for Android developers in Unity.

+If you want the source code of the actual Android library that I made, then you can get it [here](https://github.com/BenjaFriend/vibration-plugin).

 ## Setup